-To further clarify the electronic states of the AFM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs, we provided its energy spectra of the coexistent states and bulk states as a function of the angular momentum quantum number $m$ at the center of the Brillouin zone $k_{z}=0$ in Fig.~\ref{fig:6}(a), one find that three distinct subbands exits between the energy gaps, and the middle of the three subbands obeys the linear dispersion against $m$, we also given the density distribution of the three coexistent states between the energy gaps, the density distribution of three distinct subbands states show coexisting surface states near the boundary and centre states near the center of the QWRs, as shown in Fig.~\ref{fig:6}(b), (c), (d) and (e).
-Note that although the component of surface states for the lowest branch [marked by blue arrows in Fig.~\ref{fig:6}(a)] at angular momentum $m=0$ [see Fig.~\ref{fig:6}(d)] is not as obvious as a larger $m$ [see Fig.~\ref{fig:6}(e) $m=5$ as an example], on the whole, where we approximated call it the coexistent states.
-The novel coexistent states significantly different from the surface states of the $\mathrm{Bi_{2}Se_{3}}$ QWRs and previous FM QWRs, and it can be controlled by tuning the band parameter of $D_{2}^{\prime }$ in $\varepsilon_{0}^{\prime}(k)$, the kinetic energy of the $\mathbf{k \cdot p}$ Hamiltonian (\ref{eq:four}) in our calculation, and thus canbe controlled by an external field.
+To further clarify the electronic states of the AFM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs, we present their energy spectra of the coexistent states and bulk states as a function of the angular momentum quantum number $m$ at the center of the BZ, $k_{z}=0$, in Fig.~\ref{fig:6}(a).
+It can be observed that three distinct subbands exist between the energy gaps, and the middle subband exhibits a linear dispersion with respect to $m$.
+Additionally, we have provided the density distribution of the three coexistent states between the energy gaps.
+The density distribution of these three distinct subband states reveal the coexistence of surface states near the boundary and centre states near the center of the QWRs, as shown in Fig.~\ref{fig:6}(b), (c), (d) and (e).
+It should be noted that although the surface state component of the lowest branch (marked by blue arrows in Fig.~\ref{fig:6}(a)) at angular momentum $m=0$ (see Fig.~\ref{fig:6}(d)) is not as obvious as at larger $m$ (see Fig.~\ref{fig:6}(e) for $m=5$ as an example), we still consider it to be part of the coexisting states overall.
+The novel coexistent states are significantly different from the surface states of $\mathrm{Bi_{2}Se_{3}}$ QWRs and those of previous FM QWRs.
+They can be manipulated by tuning the band parameter $D_{2}^{\prime}$ in $\varepsilon_{0}^{\prime}(k)$, which represents the kinetic energy of the $\mathbf{k \cdot p}$ Hamiltonian (\ref{eq:four}) in our calculation.
+Consequently, these states can be controlled via an external field.